 In addition, Dr. Joshi is involved with a study involving the anti- PD-1 antibody pembrolizumab (MK-3475) in combination with bevacizumab for the treatment of metastatic renal cell carcinoma.
 Phase IB of the study seeks to establish the maximum tested safe dose of study drug pembrolizumab (MK-3475) in combination with bevacizumab for subjects with metastatic clear cell renal carcinoma (RCC) after failure of at least one systemic therapy for metastatic disease.
 Phase II is focused on determining the activity of a combination of pembrolizumab and bevacizumab in first line therapy for subjects with treatment-naive metastatic clear cell RCC as assessed by complete or partial response rates (RR) based on RECIST (Response Evaluation Criteria in Solid Tumors).

 “I find it exciting to be a part of these research efforts.
 It provides us with a way to learn about the latest approaches to treating cancer and improving the current standard-of-care,” says Dr. Joshi.
 She looks forward to the opportunities provided by these ongoing studies for other clinicians to offer novel treatment approaches to their patients.
 Through its membership in the BTCRC, the Cancer Institute is an active participant in cutting-edge research currently being conducted throughout the member institutions.

-Associate Professor, Department of Medicine Division of Hematology and Oncology Penn State Cancer Institute
+Associate Professor, Penn State College of Medicine, Penn State Cancer Institute

 Fellowship: Hematology/oncology, Milton S. Hershey Medical Center, Hershey, Pa.